Imperialism is the domination by

 Media Imperialism - Media imperialism revisited: some findings from the Asian case

 Kalyani Chadha, Anandam Kavoori - Media, Culture & Society, Vol. 22, No. 4, 415-432

-gate-keeping policies, the dynamics of audience preference and local competition, all of
+Identifies forces such as the dynamics of audience preference and local competition which

 Beyond Eco-Imperialism: An Environmental Justice Critique of Free Trade - Carmen G.

 Gonzalez, Seattle University - School of Law - Denver University Law Review, Vol. 78, p.